 The Bruce Trail and its Side Trails are located on lands owned by a variety of landowners.
 This includes private landowners who have generously allowed the Bruce Trail on their properties.
-All landowners expect that trail users will follow the Trail Users' Code.
+All landowners expect that trail users will follow the Bruce Trail Users' Code.

 Geocachers are responsible for contacting the applicable private landowner or land management agency or the Bruce Trail Conservancy (in the case of BTC owned or managed land) to obtain written permission to place or list a cache.

-Geocaches on Bruce Trail Owned or Managed Land:
+Geocaches on BTC-Owned or BTC-Managed Land:

-The BTC will allow only virtual geocaches along the Bruce Trail on BTC owned or managed land.
+The BTC will allow only virtual geocaches along the Bruce Trail on BTC-owned or managed land.
 Physical geocaches of any kind are not permitted.
 A virtual geocache is a physical object that was already at a specific location, e.g. an obvious tree, rock formation, building or structure.

-.All geocaches must be approved by completing the Geocache Application.
+All geocaches must be approved by completing the Geocache Application.